-On the 26th of July, 2020, the Court of Justice of the European Union (CJEU) invalidated the EU-US agreement known as Privacy Shield as it failed to protect EU citizens’ rights in accordance with the GDPR.
-This is the latest development in the long-running battle between Facebook and privacy advocate, Max Schrems.
+On the 26th of July, 2020, the Court of Justice of the European Union invalidated the EU-US agreement known as Privacy Shield as it failed to protect EU citizens’ rights in accordance with the GDPR.
+This is the latest development in the long-running battle between Facebook and privacy activist Max Schrems.

-What was the purpose of Privacy Shield?
+What was the purpose of the Privacy Shield?

-Personal data flows from the EU to non-EU countries are prohibited under the GDPR unless certain safeguards are put in place to ensure adequate data protection.
-This is where Privacy Shield came into play.
-The framework was approved by both US and EU governments to allow secure personal data transfers overseas.
+Personal data flows from EU to non-EU countries are prohibited under the GDPR unless organizations implement specific safeguards to ensure adequate data protection.
+This is where the Privacy Shield came into play.
+The framework was approved by both the EU and the US to ensure secure transatlantic data transfers.

-Why was Privacy Shield invalidated?
+Why was the Privacy Shield invalidated?

 How can you ensure compliance in EU-US data transfers going forward?

 Businesses that rely on the Privacy Shield to transfer personal data across the Atlantic have to either stop their transfers or adopt a GDPR-approved data transfer mechanism.